veritas153/Drops_MusicMarket/README.md

 This portfolio website is for pro and amature musicians who interested in comupter music.
 The whole concept is inspired by *Splice*; and also some websites such as *Loopmasters*, *W.A.
 Production* are references for some UI.

 ## Elements
-This portfolio was constructed with these framework/library, and other sources might be added more/
+This portfolio was constructed with these framework/library, and other sources might be added more.

 * Spring Boot
 * JPA